aayars/py-noisemaker/docs/index.rst

+..
+Noisemaker documentation master file, created by sphinx-quickstart on Mon Nov 30 19:51:34 2020.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Noisemaker
 ==========

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   :hidden:

+   api
+   cli

 **Noisemaker** is an adaptation of classic procedural noise generation algorithms, for `Python 3`_ and `TensorFlow`_.